google/koladata/docs/overview.md

 O(1).

 TIP: The key difference between update and enrichment is that update overrides existing attributes while enrichment does not.
+Enrichment augments the attributes using the fallback mechanism described above.

 ```py
 a = kd.obj(x=2, y=kd.obj(z=3))